mitloehn/csvtyp/README.md

 cython version of subset check.  nice try, epic fail. slower than pure python.

-# COLUMN TYPING ONLY: Extracting types and labels from Wikidata dump, apply to list of CSV files
+# Column typing only: Extracting types and labels from Wikidata dump, apply to list of CSV files

 lite.sh - bash script for the whole process